Skip to Content

 When approaching a tenant about unauthorized alterations, it’s significant to find out the difference between repairs and improvements.
 In general terms, repairs are executed to keep a property in mint operating condition.
 On the other hand, an improvement is work that adds to the property’s value, prolongs the life of the property, or adapts the property in some new ways.

 Suppose you are not making requested repairs and your tenant takes matters into their own hands.
 In this case, that is a very different situation than if you know your tenant dug up the entire backyard to plant a vegetable garden.
 One maintains the property in a livable condition, while the other extremely alters the intended use of the property.
-Not all alterations are as clear-cut, for this reason, there are a few more questions you should ask before taking measures to address the situation.
+Not all alterations are as clear-cut; for this reason, there are a few more questions you should ask before taking measures to address the situation.

-Fixtures and Property Condition
+Fixtures and Property Conditions

 One of the biggest legal questions any judge will ask is whether the alteration is permanently attached to the property or not.
 This matters due to the fact that anything permanent your tenant does is commonly considered a fixture and cannot be removed.
 Such alterations surely become part of the property – unless you don’t want them to.
 In many cases, lease documents should clearly state that it’s the tenant’s responsibility to restore the property to the same condition it was in when they first started living there.
 If they’ve made changes, this definitely means they are legally and financially responsible for changing it back to the way it was before.